swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 headers and the latter of which exposes the generated interop header.

 There are two cases when creating the product module map:
-- If a custom module map exists in the target, its contents are copied to the product module map and a submodule is added to expose the generated interop header.
+- If a custom module map exists in the target, its contents are copied and extended to modularize the generated interop header.
+These contents are written to the build directory as `extended-custom-module.modulemap`.
+  Since the public header directory and build directory are passed as import paths to the build invocations, a different name is needed for this module map as the `-import-underlying-module` should only be able to find one `module.modulemap` file from the given import paths.
 - Else, the product module map’s contents will be generated via the same generation rules established in [SE-0038] with an added step to generate the `.Swift` submodule.
+This file is called `module.modulemap` and lives in the build directory.

+Clients will use an _extended_ module map that includes the modularized interop header.
+Building the target will use _unextended_ module map.

 > Note: It’s possible that the Clang part of the module exports no public API.
 > This could be the case for a target whose public API surface is written in